-There are many ways to repost videos a TikTok.
+There are many ways to repost videos on TikTok.
 Some depend on your location (as some features are first released in certain areas only), and some rely on the type of Repost you feel more comfortable with.
-Read on to learn how to repost a TikTok using one of our 3 easy techniques.
+Read on to learn how to repost on TikTok using one of our 3 easy techniques.

 Reposting content on social media platforms is a well-known practice that brings many benefits, such as:

 - Show some love to customers and fans of your brand.

 - Motivate other users to interact with your brand.

 - Fill in content gaps.

 If your brand would like to repost videos and user-generated content from creators or users, following the general social media reposting guidelines is best.

 The options listed below include attribution, so there’s no need to add any extra steps if you follow the instructions.
 But as a rule of thumb, by simply tagging the creator’s username, you’ll avoid any copyright issues.

 Ask if you’re not sure

 TikTok has the advantage to cut this step in most cases.
 If the video you’d like to repost has the Save video, Duet or Stitch option enabled, it means the creators allow users to repost their content.